Lindsay Armaou: 2009–present: Acting career and B*Witched reunion

 From 2008 to 2011, Armaou trained as an actress at The Poor School, an acting school in London's King's Cross.
-She has played the parts of Portia in Merchant of Venice, Isabelle in Ring Round the Moon, Felicity Rumpers in Habeas Corpus, Anya in The Cherry Orchard and the Ghost of Christmas Present in A Christmas Carol.
-In April 2012, Lindsay was cast in her first feature film role as Sister Georgina in the British indie crime thriller, Two Days in the Smoke alongside Matt Di Angelo, Stephen Marcus and Alan Ford.
+She played the parts of Portia in The Merchant of Venice, Isabelle in Ring Round the Moon, Felicity Rumpers in Habeas Corpus, Anya in The Cherry Orchard and the Ghost of Christmas Present in A Christmas Carol.
+In April 2012, Lindsay was cast in her first feature film role as Sister Georgina in the British indie crime thriller Two Days in the Smoke, alongside Matt Di Angelo, Stephen Marcus and Alan Ford.

 On 18 October 2012, it was announced that the original members of B*Witched would reunite for an ITV2 series entitled The Big Reunion along with five other pop groups of their time: 911, Liberty X, Five, Honeyz and Atomic Kitten.
 The show turned into The Big Reunion series of concerts around the UK and Ireland throughout 2013.

 In 2021, Armaou began starring as Marlene Flynn in the Netflix drama Stay Close.

 Personal life

-Armaou married 911's Lee Brennan in September 2006, but they split up in 2011.
+Armaou married 911's Lee Brennan in September 2006.
+They separated in 2011.

 In October 2015, she married Indi Pahl, a recruitment director, in a private ceremony.
-They live together in Manchester.
-Armaou gave birth to a daughter, Sophia Helena Pahl, in July 2017.
-The couple's son, Ayrton Rai Pahl, was born in May 2019.
+They currently live in Manchester.
+Armaou gave birth to a daughter in July 2017, and birthed a son May 2019.